coralsio/payment/README.md

 ## Currency Configuration

-<span style="color: #ff9900;">Please make sure to clear cache on currency configuration changes to take effect, this can be done from <a href="https://www.laraship.com/docs/laraship/laraship-configuration/cache-clear/">settings=&gt; Cache management</a></span>
+Please make sure to clear cache on currency configuration changes to take effect, this can be done from <a href="https://www.laraship.com/docs/laraship/laraship-configuration/cache-clear/">settings=&gt; Cache management</a>

 ### System Currency (Admin) :
 Prices within products and plans setup will be using the system (admin) currency configuration, this can be configured under Settings